tracetheheat/tracetheheat.github.io/_posts/2021-05-17-Pizza-and-the-sound-of-future.md

 Yes.
 You hear me right.
 People who place their order at Domino's Pizza in Houston will have their pizza delivered by a robot.

-Small and currently [only licensed](https://medium.com/nuro/california-dmv-grants-nuro-first-ever-av-deployment-permit-ca424ebd2) fully automated and electric van developed by [Nuro](https://www.nuro.ai/) will bring you the pizza right in front of your door.
+Small and currently [only licensed](https://medium.com/nuro/california-dmv-grants-nuro-first-ever-av-deployment-permit-ca424ebd2) fully autonomous and electric van developed by [Nuro](https://www.nuro.ai/) will bring you the pizza right in front of your door.
 Now, it is only a pilot project available at a specific location.
 Still, as learned in history, this is probably not the blind alley but the direction of our next steps.

 {% include image.html url="/images/nuro.png" caption="ph credit: nuro.io" align="center" %}